Skip Navigation

 Internet

-Dublin City is littered with Internet Cafes where you can gain access to the internet and make international calls for reasonable rates.
+Dublin is littered with Internet Cafes where you can gain access to the internet and make international calls for reasonable rates.
 However, most of them can be easily missed due to their small size or obscure locations off side streets.
 Most notable locations would be along O'Connell street and around the Temple Bar area.
+You can also get a reasonably comprehensive list from this Golden Pages directory search.

 Phone